sreenidhiramanuja/Order-Accession-Numbers/README.md

 6. Run "mvn clean package" to build the project
 7. At the end you should see "BUILD SUCCESS"
 8. Target classes and jar will be built
-9. Run "java -cp target\ebi-0.0.1-SNAPSHOT.jar com.embl.ebi.OrderAccnNumber <list of Accession numbers>"
+9. Run "java -cp target\ebi-0.0.1-SNAPSHOT.jar com.embl.ebi.OrderAccnNumber {list of Accession numbers}"
 10. Or you can cd to the directory "target\classes" and run the command "java -cp . com.embl.ebi.OrderAccnNumber <list of accession numbers>"
 11. You will see the output "Ordered Accession Number list" followed by ordered list of accession numbers entered
 12. Run the step 9/10 withe different set of accession numbers